MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/Examples/dotnet35.md

 New-Item -ItemType Directory c:\dotnet3.5\source
 ```

 Copy the `Microsoft-windows-netfx3-ondemand-package.cab` file into this directory.
-Replace the path seen below, with the patch to the `Microsoft-windows-netfx3-ondemand-package.cab` file.
+This file can be found under the sources\sxs folder of the Windows Server 2016 media.

 ```powershell
 $file = "d:\sources\sxs\Microsoft-windows-netfx3-ondemand-package.cab"